como-trabajar-con-threads-nodejs

 In this example,

-• The main thread (if isMainThread is true) divides the range of numbers (min to max) into sub-ranges for several worker threads.
+• The main thread (if isMainThread is true) splits the number range (min to max) into sub-ranges for several worker threads.

-• Each worker thread (Worker) receives a sub-range to calculate the prime numbers within that range.
+• Each worker thread (Worker) receives a sub-range to calculate prime numbers within that range.

 • When a Worker finds prime numbers, it sends those primes back to the main thread using parentPort.postMessage.

-When you run this script (node primeCalculator.js), you’ll see the prime numbers found in each sub-range printed to the console.
+When running this script (node primeCalculator.js), you will see the prime numbers found in each sub-range printed to the console.

-Let’s say we have an application that needs to efficiently process a large number of images.
+Suppose we have an application that needs to process a large number of images efficiently.

-We can use worker threads to distribute the image processing in parallel, significantly speeding up the processing time.
+We can use worker threads to distribute image processing in parallel, which would significantly speed up processing time.

 import { Worker, isMainThread, parentPort, workerData } from 'node:worker_threads';